wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-manage-records/includes/import-file-plan.md

 ## Step 3: Import the file plan

 You upload the completed plan to Microsoft 365.
 After you've checked that everything looks as expected, you publish, or auto-apply, the labels to activate them.
-Refer to the *Information governance* module in this learning path for instructions on how to publish or auto-apply a label policy.
+Refer to the *Data Lifecycle Management* module in this learning path for instructions on how to publish or auto-apply a label policy.

 ## Learn more